This tutorial covers:

 Conclusion

-In this tutorial, you saw how to use AWS CDK constructs to easily deploy an application and expose its functionality using REST APIs.
+In this tutorial, you learned how to use AWS CDK constructs to deploy an application and expose its functionality using REST APIs.
 CDK can be used to easily plug in a Lambda-based custom authorizer and further customize the application experience by defining usage plans, API keys, and throttling limits.
-AWS CDK allows you to use familiar tools and programming language for your IaC code.
+AWS CDK allows you to use familiar tools and programming languages for your IaC code.
 It also lets you write testable code and integrate the infrastructure code with your existing code review workflows.

-You can check out the full source code used in this tutorial on GitHub.
-The GitHub project can also be used as a template for you if you are trying to define a similar kind of stack.
+Check out the full source code used in this tutorial on GitHub.
+You can also use the GitHub project as a template if you are trying to define a similar kind of stack.